ericzhou12138/Beamforming-based-Achievable-Rate-Maximization-in-ISAC-Systems-for-Multi-UAV-Networking/README.md

 Copyright Notice: This paper is original content.
 Reproduction is prohibited without prior permission and please include the original source link and this statement.

 ## About the code
+The code has not been organized and may not be complete.
 If you have any questions, please contact: zhshc@smail.nju.edu.cn.